 These were two girls who came to our attention after the initial storm created by Punk, they were both following seemingly different paths, yet their lives would intertwine via a chance meeting at the hairdressers, and the existence of Stiff Records.

-On the face of it, the two seem to have very little in common; one was a slick stage-school trained TV star, and the other a solo singer previously called Mandy Doubt, but the similarities are everywhere.
+On the face of it, the pair seem to have very little in common; one was a slick stage-school trained TV star, and the other a solo singer previously called Mandy Doubt, but the similarities are everywhere.
 They were both born in 1959, both lived in unfashionable commuter satellites of London, Slough and Croydon respectively, and both grew up with absent fathers.
 One was to go on to have worldwide success in TV comedy, and one went on to craft and perform some of the most honest and original songs of the latter twentieth century.

 In June 1979, Stiff records issued a song called “They Don’t Know”.
 It was the first single by a young artist called Kirsty MacColl.
 She wasn’t actually called Kirsty when they first encountered her though, she was called Mandy Doubt, and was the backing singer of a band of hopefuls called the Drug Addix.
 The band had been supporting Graham Parker and the Rumour, and a copy of their EP “The Drug Addix Make A Record” released on Chiswick, found its way onto Dave Robinson’s desk at Stiff.

 Stiff turned down the band but after hearing Mandy’s voice, and finding out that this backing singer was also writing her own, unusual and bittersweet songs, they offered Mandy/Kirsty a solo deal.